- Love Self: We are all lovable in the eyes of God.

 Preschool, Kindergarten-2nd Grade

-Our Preschool and Kindergarten-2nd Grade classes use Living Love, our curriculum that uses literature and art to explore ideas about God: who and what God is, and what God means to us.
+Our Preschool and Kindergarten-2nd Grade classes use Love First, our curriculum that uses contemporary literature and age-appropriate biblical stories to explore ideas about God: who and what God is, and what God means to us.
 Children are encouraged to be curious, to ask questions, and to build meaning around God that resonates with them.

 Love Self is an introduction to thinking about ourselves as unique, lovable beings, to God and others, and also the importance of loving ourselves.
 Themes of mindfulness and self-care, family, and courage are presented through literature that deliberately portrays characters from underrepresented populations.